thementat42/Manganese/docs/00_operators.md

 ## === Miscellaneous Operators ===

-These operators don't fit in any other category
+These operators don't fit in any other category:

 | Operator |       Name       |       Example       |
 | -------- | ---------------- | ------------------- |